Blacklisting Employees: What Situations Lead to It and How to Access the List?

 V. Balaji

-It is not a police station where you will find a list of some names who are labeled "pickpocketers," "beware," etc. Nobody circulates such a list, if he has one.
+It is not a police station where you will find a list of names labeled as "pickpocketers" or "beware," etc. Nobody circulates such a list, even if they have one.
 Hence, you will not be able to find any list posted anywhere.
-It is our duty to cross-check while recruiting with the organization where he was employed earlier.
+It is our duty to cross-check while recruiting with the organization where the individual was employed earlier.
 You can decide based on the feedback.

 V. Balaji